Released on May 16, 2019

-In the 2019 May 16th release, we've made enhancements to Progressive Web Apps (PWAs), the Mobify Testing Framework, and the PWA Scaffold.
+In this release, we've made enhancements to Progressive Web Apps (PWAs), the Mobify Testing Framework, and the PWA Scaffold.

 progressive-web-sdk @1.10.0- Changelog

 mobify-amp-sdk @1.2.0- Changelog